 Summer programs benefit from continuous quality improvement processes, just like other types of academic initiatives.
 Each summer from 2011 through 2014, RAND observed implementation of the district programs, including their logistics, instructional quality, student attendance, and site climate.
 RAND also provided data and recommendations back to the districts.
-This enabled district leaders to get a full picture of different aspects of intended versus actual implementation (some of which they were not As enrichment and district partners began to jointly plan staff hiring, training, and curriculum and behavior policies, RAND noted greater continuity for students across the school and enrichment portions of the day. directly involved in, such as use of classroom time) and to plan for improvements in subsequent summers.
+This enabled district leaders to get a full picture of different aspects of intended versus actual implementation (some of which they were not directly involved in, such as use of classroom time) and to plan for improvements in subsequent summers.
 RAND studied program outcomes by directly assessing students in the fall; examining their course grades, attendance, spring state assessment scores in mathematics and reading, and scores on a social-emotional assessment; and administering a survey during the summer to teachers on students' social-emotional characteristics.